-ORDER BY 4 PM EST SHIP *TODAY
+ORDER BY 12 NOON EST SHIP SAME BUSINESS DAY

 Note that purchases may be subject to customs fees upon delivery